fer77/Using-Redux/notes.md

   Reducers produce the value of the state(key) have a one to one pairing with the value of a key.

 ##   React/Redux
 - Redux _Data contained in the application_.
+Redux serves to construct the application state.

 - React _Views contained in the application_.
+React provides the view to display the states constructed by Redux.

 - React/Redux _is a library that connects (bridges) React with Redux.
 To do this we need to change (promote) one of our_ components _to a_ container.